POD Greeting Cards: What to Actually Evaluate

 Cons:

-- Shipping times can still vary depending on local courier services
+- Shipping times still vary by local courier

 4. Gooten (Best for Unique Paper Stocks and Extras)